 Behind the station are 2 reception sidings for interchange with the mine and behind these sidings is a fictitious spoil line to add operational interest.

-The layout will run both analogue and DCC operations. most of the DCC locos will be able to run their sound units even if working in analogue.
+The layout will run both DCC and analogue.
+Locos will be able to run their sound units even if working in analogue.

 Copyright 2013.
 Greenock and District Model Railway Club.

 Designed and Created by Jordynne Hall